Attorney David I. Fuchs

 In an effort to stay as safe as possible, pedestrians are encouraged to make themselves highly visible by wearing light-colored clothing, and if walking at night, wearing reflective materials.
 Additionally, wearing headphones is not advisable since they may hinder a pedestrian’s ability to hear street noise and/or vehicle horns.
 Remaining alert is key when walking along roadways, so be sure to follow the rules and pay close attention to your surroundings.

-If you have been injured in a pedestrian accident, or if you have lost a loved one in a pedestrian crash, let The Law Offices of David I. Fuchs help you get the justice you deserve.
+If you have been injured in a pedestrian accident, or if you have lost a loved one in a pedestrian crash, let David I. Fuchs, Injury & Accident Lawyer, P.A. help you get the justice you deserve.